Pregnancy: Regaining our empowerment!

 1. I must not exercise during the first trimester

 It's super common to hear 'just rest, rest, rest' and 'exercise can harm your baby'.
-Firstly - of course rest is best, if you are feeling tired!
-Which let's face it, in the first 12 weeks we are growing a fully legit human with ALL it's mini organs and functions (mind officially blown phase one).
+Firstly, of course rest is best, if you are feeling tired!
+In the first 12 weeks we are growing a fully legit human with ALL its mini organs and functions (mind officially blown).
 So of course you're gunna be tired and wanna catnap, feel outta breath and wanna eat your way all existing beige food know to man.
 But did you know that this magical process is all happening on such a molecular level than no external exercise or movement can possibly harm your growing baby?
 Studies have been done (yup insert image: pregnant rats boosting on treadmills) along with actual real life athlete humans, both of which indicate no change in baby's health & growth.

 2. I must not exercise at all during pregnancy

 I think we can all safely agree that this is from the prehistoric ages!
 We know exercise keeps us strong, happy and healthy, I'm pretty sure being pregnant is one of those times when we want to ensure we are strong, happy and healthy!